 Inline JSON to Parquet or ORC format conversion

 Columnar data formats such as Apache Parquet and Apache ORC are optimized for cost-effective storage and analytics using services such as Amazon Athena, Amazon Redshift Spectrum, Amazon EMR, and other Hadoop based tools.
-Amazon Kinesis Data Firehose can convert the format of incoming data from JSON to Parquet or ORC formats before storing the data in Amazon S3, so you can save storage and analytics costs.
+Amazon Data Firehose can convert the format of incoming data from JSON to Parquet or ORC formats before storing the data in Amazon S3, so you can save storage and analytics costs.
 Learn more »

 Dynamically partition data during delivery to Amazon S3

-Kinesis Data Firehose can continuously partition streaming data by keys within data like “customer_id” or “transaction_id”, and deliver data grouped by these keys into corresponding Amazon S3 prefixes, making it easier for you to perform high performance, cost efficient analytics on streaming data in Amazon S3 using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.
+Firehose can continuously partition streaming data by keys within data like “customer_id” or “transaction_id”, and deliver data grouped by these keys into corresponding Amazon S3 prefixes, making it easier for you to perform high performance, cost efficient analytics on streaming data in Amazon S3 using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.

 Load data in near real time

 You can specify a batch size or batch interval to control how quickly data is uploaded to destinations.
-For example, you can set the batch interval to 60 seconds if you want to receive new data within 60 seconds of sending it to your delivery stream.
+For example, you can set the batch interval to 60 seconds if you want to receive new data within 60 seconds of sending it to your Firehose stream.
 Additionally, you can specify if data should be compressed.
 The service supports common compression algorithms including GZip and Snappy.
 Batching and compressing data before uploading enables you to control how quickly you receive new data at the destinations.

 Custom data transformations

-You can configure Amazon Kinesis Data Firehose to prepare your streaming data before it is loaded to data stores.
-Simply select an Amazon Lambda function from the Amazon Kinesis Data Firehose delivery stream configuration tab in the Amazon Web Services Management console.
-Amazon Kinesis Data Firehose will automatically apply that function to every input data record and load the transformed data to destinations.
-Amazon Kinesis Data Firehose provides pre-built Lambda blueprints for converting common data sources such as Apache logs and system logs to JSON and CSV formats.
+You can configure Amazon Data Firehose to prepare your streaming data before it is loaded to data stores.
+Simply select an Amazon Lambda function from the Amazon Data Firehose stream configuration tab in the Amazon Web Services Management console.
+Amazon Data Firehose will automatically apply that function to every input data record and load the transformed data to destinations.
+Amazon Data Firehose provides pre-built Lambda blueprints for converting common data sources such as Apache logs and system logs to JSON and CSV formats.
 You can use these pre-built blueprints without any change, or customize them further, or write your own custom functions.
-You can also configure Amazon Kinesis Data Firehose to automatically retry failed jobs and back up the raw streaming data.
+You can also configure Amazon Data Firehose to automatically retry failed jobs and back up the raw streaming data.
 Learn more »

 Supports multiple destinations

-Amazon Kinesis Data Firehose currently supports Amazon S3, Amazon Redshift, Amazon OpenSearch Service, HTTP endpoints, Datadog, New Relic, MongoDB and Splunk as destinations.
+Amazon Data Firehose currently supports Amazon S3, Amazon Redshift, Amazon OpenSearch Service, HTTP endpoints, Datadog, New Relic, MongoDB and Splunk as destinations.
 You can specify the destination Amazon S3 bucket, Amazon Redshift cluster, Amazon OpenSearch Service domain, generic HTTP endpoints, or a service provider where the data should be loaded.